low-cost, low-carbon, 3d printed concrete beams for the construction industry

 Andy and Sarah are supported by a highly experienced team of Non-Executive Directors and advisors, who bring both technical and commercial expertise to the business.
 This includes Chair Darran Messem, an experienced company director and NED with extensive ESG, governance, business development, sales and marketing expertise in transport, energy and the built environment.

-The first-of-a-kind minimass™ pilot project has commenced, having been awarded an Innovate UK Net Zero pre-commercialisation grant in July 2024 to fund this build.
-Target completion is mid-September 2024.
+The first-of-a-kind minimass™ pilot project was completed and launched in September 2024, having been awarded a prestigious Innovate UK Net Zero pre-commercialisation grant in July 2024 to fund this build.

-The pilot project will consist of a fully instrumented demonstrator footbridge at the Norfolk site of Constructionarium, a not-for-profit educational centre providing immersive experiential learning to students and professionals in the built environment sector.
+This pilot project is a fully instrumented demonstrator footbridge at the Norfolk site of Constructionarium, a not-for-profit educational centre providing immersive experiential learning to students and professionals in the built environment sector.
 The centre offers 17 iconic civil & structural engineering projects, along with net zero and construction-related skills training.

-The site provides an ideal location for the first minimass™ pilot due to both the organisation’s fantastic reputation throughout the construction industry, particularly among engineers, contractors and academics, and the support the onsite team will be providing in the build.
+The site provided an ideal location for the first minimass™ pilot due to the ability to trial new structures and techniques, the organisation’s fantastic reputation throughout the construction industry (particularly among engineers, contractors and academics), and the support of the onsite team during the build.

-This project will give the industry a tangible example of success and proof of concept, including the procurement process, warranties and insurance, as well as the technical performance itself.
-Proving the minimass™ concept will demonstrate its suitability for superstructures in large building sectors as well as for the bridges sector.
+This project gives the industry a tangible example of success and proof of concept, including the procurement process, warranties and insurance, as well as the technical performance itself.
+Proving the minimass™ concept has demonstrated its suitability for superstructures in large building sectors as well as for the bridges sector.

-• Two 10.8m minimass™ beams manufactured by our 3D printing partner HTL, with zero waste, which will be produced & ready to transport in just 7 days;
+• Two 10.8m minimass™ beams manufactured by our 3D printing partner HTL, with zero waste, which were produced & ready to transport in just 7 days;

 • Timber decking - instead of concrete or steel - to further boost the low carbon credentials and showcase the ideal combination of minimass™ and timber to create a highly functional low carbon hybrid solution;

-• State-of-the-art fibre optic sensors from infrastructure monitoring specialist Epsimon, which will allow monitoring of the forces & temperature over a 6 month period.
-At this point the majority of material strength gain and creep effects will have occurred, enabling extrapolation of the long-term future performance of the full 50 year design life with a high degree of confidence.
+• State-of-the-art fibre optic sensors from infrastructure monitoring specialist Epsimon, which are allowing us to monitor the forces & temperature over a 6 month period.
+At this point the majority of material strength gain and creep effects will have occurred, enabling extrapolation of the long-term future performance of the full design life with a high degree of confidence.

 minimass™ is a concrete and steel truss which creates stiffness and strength through axial compression and tension, not typical bending and shear, using a similar approach seen elsewhere, such as the Pont du Truc de la Fare, in France.